Dkreitzer/Team_streprogen_Project1/README.md

 * Yongjin Jiang
 * Jeff Olson

+To view the full presentation in Slides click [here](https://dkreitzer.github.io/Streprogen_Presentation/)

 ## Objective:
 * Use Python and a Jupyter Notebook to gather, clean, and visualize any dataset that our team identifies.
-* To view the full presentation in Slides click [here](https://dkreitzer.github.io/Streprogen_Presentation/)
+* Collect data from MNDOT using a bot & Java App
+* Send email notifications with traffic updates
+* Analyze traffic speed, flow, volume, incidents, and accidents
+* Visualize data in gifs, maps, and charts

 ## What data did we use?
 * We wanted to understand the flow of Freeway Traffic to and from downtown Minneapolis, MN.